TiRizvanov/rMosaic/README.md

-# mosaicShiny
+# rMosaic

-**mosaicShiny** embeds the [Mosaic](https://github.com/uwdata/mosaic) declarative visualization framework in R and Shiny, letting you define interactive, data-driven plots via JSON, YAML, or inline ESM specs and back them with DuckDB for high-performance querying.
+**rMosaic** embeds the [Mosaic](https://github.com/uwdata/mosaic) declarative visualization framework in R and Shiny, letting you define interactive, data-driven plots via JSON, YAML, or inline ESM specs and back them with DuckDB for high-performance querying.

 ---